Join UCLA and over 20 other law schools to learn about LL.M. programs and legal education in the United States.

 - Evaluating Chemical Regulations: Trade-off Analysis and Impact Assessment for Environmental Decision-making (with with N. Ashford, D. Hattis and J. Katz) (March 1979).

-- (with Nicholas A. Ashford and Stewart E. Butler) (National Institute of Environmental Health Sciences, 1977).
+- (with Nicholas A. Ashford and Stewart E. Butler), in Comment on Drug Regulation and Innovation in the Pharmaceutical Industry (National Institute of Environmental Health Sciences, 1977).

 - Wealth Tax Design: Lessons from Estate Tax Avoidance (with Jason Oh), UCLA School of Law, Law-Econ Research Paper No. 20-01 (2020).
 Full Text